JackSzwergold/Writing/star_wars_toy_diary/AT-AT Driver.md

-## AT-AT Driver (Variety Store on King’s Highway Near the Train Station)
+## AT-AT Driver
+### Variety Store on King’s Highway Near the Train Station

 By Jack Szwergold

+You know you have some collector’s compulsion problem when you just buy things for the wrong reason.
+That’s the case with my childhood purchase of an AT-AT driver action figure.

-I didn’t own a full sized AT-AT play-set, but wanted to get this figure mainly for the design quality.
-Honestly the paint job on this, slightly better quality plastic cool rifle hooked me.
-But I remember buying this figure and then—literally—not caring about buying *Star Wars* figures anymore.
-I was done.
+First, I didn’t own a full sized AT-AT play-set—and had no desire to own one—but I wanted to get this figure when I saw it mainly because if it’s design quality.
+Honestly the paint job on this figure—plus the slightly better quality plastic and cool rifle—hooked me in.
+But that was about it.
+This was the first *Star Wars* action figure I bought simply because I admired it for it’s artistic quality and I hated that.

+I remember standing it on my desk as a small statuette, but also feeling too old to even care anymore.
+I bought the damned thing out of compulsion and had pretty much immediate buyer’s remorse.
+Too bad eBay didn’t exist in 1980 or I would have flipped it for some much needed cash.

 ***